Fyodor Tolstoy (adventurer): War

 Immediately upon Tolstoy's arrival in Petersburg, he was greeted with new problems: he was arrested at the city gates and sent to the guardhouse.
-Moreover, a special ukase from Alexander I forbad him from entering the capital.
+Moreover, a special ukase from Alexander I forbade him from entering the capital.

 Tolstoy's scandalous past also disrupted his military career.
 He was demoted from the elite Preobrazhensky regiment to a post in the little-known Neishlott fortress, where he served from 1805 to 1808.
 Philippe Vigel wrote regarding this onerous period for Tolstoy: "the punishment was severe for the brave man, who had never seen battle, especially during a time when all Europe, from west to east, had broken out in war."

 Only Tolstoy's friendship with the commander Mikhail Dolgorukov helped the count in the end to get a post as an aide-de-camp on the front during the recently begun Finnish War.
 There Tolstoy was in his element: he actively participated in the battles, including the battle of Idensalmi, in which Dolgorukov died.
 A while after, Tolstoy, risking his life, headed a reconnaissance detachment during an operation of the shores of the Gulf of Bothnia, thanks to which the corps under the command of General Michael Barclay de Tolly managed to cross the ice of the gulf and occupy the city of Umeå without casualties.
 These feats, which facilitated Russia's rapid victory, rehabilitated Tolstoy in the eyes of the command, and from 31 October 1808 he was allowed to serve in the Preobrazhensky Regiment as a lieutenant.

 A few months later, however, Tolstoy fought two more duels.
 In the first of these he mortally wounded his comrade and captain, whom he himself had provoked by spreading sordid rumors about his sister.
 A few days later there followed a duel with the young ensign Naryshkin, who had asserted that Tolstoy had cheated him in a card game; Naryshkin challenged Tolstoy to a duel and was also killed.
 After this, Tolstoy was for several months confined to a guardhouse in the Vyborg fortress, and on 2 October 1811 he was dismissed from the army.

 Less than a year afterwards, Tolstoy returned to the war, this time as a volunteer in the defense of Moscow during the French invasion of Russia.
 During the Battle of Borodino, he was severely wounded in the knee.
 On the recommendation of General Nikolai Rayevsky, who in a letter to Field Marshal Mikhail Kutuzov mentioned Tolstoy's bravery, Tolstoy received the Cross of St. George, fourth rank.
 Moreover, Tolstoy was once again rehabilitated and received the rank of colonel.
 At the end of the war he finally left the army and settled down in Moscow.